dougbutner/web-4/README.md

 communicable

 There will always be security concerns with biometrics.
 For example, if a user uses their biometric secret to unlock their mobile device, another app could be secretly recording the camera activity in the background.
-Another person could be secretly recording them.
-Someone could try to play that video back to t
+Another person could be secretly recording them, and try to play that video back to the camera to gain access.
+All of these concerns and more must be dealt with before this technology reaches massive adoption.

+The upside

 ___
 <center>~~</center>